 Skip to content

 Has Jaguar really lost its mind?
 Or is there more to it?
+Mixed reactions to The Big Cat’s rebrand

 WORDS: DAVID LILLYWHITE | PHOTOGRAPHY: JLR

 It was never going to go well.
-Jaguar released its new logo and brand imagery in a flurry of imagery that can only look ridiculous to most of its followers in the UK, who largely associate the brand with Le Mans, Inspector Morse, wood and leather interiors and powerful internal combustion engines.
+Jaguar released its new logo and brand imagery in a flurry of imagery that can only look ridiculous to most of its followers in the UK, who largely associate the brand with Le Mans, Inspector Morse, wood and leather interiors, and powerful internal-combustion engines.

 The over-egged point was that Jaguar wants to be unique and original again, with striking designs and bold colours, rather than trying for the mass market, in which it wasn’t able to compete even when up against BMW and Audi, let alone in the future when Chinese cars will undercut them all.